HarshitBK/NLP-Assignment1/README.md

 All the data can be viewed on the server in the Punjabi_nlp_team4 folder.
 The downloaded data is in the "Downloaded Data" folder, and Scraped data is in the "Scraped Data" folder.

 ## Answer 2
-data_sources.xlxs - corresponds to the table of downloaded and scraped data sources along with their sizes in GBs.
+data_sources.xlsx - corresponds to the table of downloaded and scraped data sources along with their sizes in GBs.

 ## Answer 3
 The datasets on the server are in .txt format.